 Pass is required for all hunting on the refuge.
 See

-necessary state licenses and duck stamps and permits.
+necessary state and federal licenses, stamps or validations and permits.

 The Tule Lake fields hunting area is divided into two sections: